waterjimm/deep_reinforcement_learning_nanodegree/Collaboration and Competition/README.md

 Follow the instructions in `Tennis.ipynb` to get started with training your own agent!

 ## Solutions
+In this github, we provided a DDPG agent solution with shared states and actions information and revised reward derived from the rewards of two players.
+It was able to reach an average score of 0.5+ over 100 consecutive episodes in 2784 episodes.

+This DDPG model codes were built with a standard DDPG model [in the DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) with some tuning on the hyper-parameters.

 ### Training Method
+A global DDPG agent is used by two players to decide actions collaboratively based on shared observed environment states of each player.
+The revised experience (states, actions, np.max(rewards), next_states, np.any(dones)) from environment was stored together in the DDPG agent memory buffer.
+Replay is performed with this memory buffer to train the actor and critic networks.
+Target and local networks are used to stablize the training process via soft update technique.

 ### Interesting Findings
+The training speed has large variance.
+Sometimes it could get the target reward less than 3k episodes but in the other times, it could stuck somewhere and cannot get any good solution more than 5k episodes.

+Other tests to sharing only states or actions were also conducted but didn't get very good results.